geoffrey-young/RecommendationEngine/README.md

 ### Deliverables

-Any and all underlying code should be checked in to GitHub in your fork of this repo.
-For example, if you create a Python script for use in an AWS Glue job, check it in to `glue/scripts/`, a one-off script for fetching public data might go into `utils/`, etc.
+Your work should be checked in to your fork of [this repository](https://github.com/geoffrey-young/RecommendationEngine), with pull requests generated using the [GitHub Standard Fork & Pull Request Workflow]https://gist.github.com/Chaser324/ce0505fbed06b947d962).
+Any and all underlying code, diagrams, etc should be checked in.
+For example, if you create a Python script for use in an AWS Glue job, check it in to `glue/scripts/`, a one-off script for fetching public data might go into `utils/`, etc.  Step by step instructions for getting GitHub set up are available [here](https://help.github.com/articles/fork-a-repo/).

-Every Phase must include a diagram documenting your ecosystem - what components you are using, what scripts and routines are involved, etc.  You can start start with [this template](https://drive.google.com/file/d/1v3l9bKkw5MWRXFgzkYfLiFeNpNao7WN6/view?usp=sharing).
+Every Phase must include a diagram documenting your ecosystem - what components you are using, what scripts and routines are involved, etc.  [draw.io](https://www.draw.io) is a solid, free diagram tool that integrates well with Google Drive.
+You can start start with [this draw.io template](https://drive.google.com/file/d/1v3l9bKkw5MWRXFgzkYfLiFeNpNao7WN6/view?usp=sharing).

+Individual deliverables for each phase are listed below.

 #### Phase 1: Pipeline